ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes

+Jun 16/20
+I'm not sure it the issues addressed here are long standing or introduced by new versions of Electron/nodejs.
+But I was able to achieve substanital speed increases to the sorting algorithms of the pathBar and item grid.
+They should be noticeable on folders with lots of files--but still looking for other ways to optimize the loading and handling of grid items.

+New functions in dlgRename are working well.
+I've used them a lot without incident.

+- folderNew() fix: requires the default path be translated from posix to win32
+- folderNew() update: changed to accept a default path (was using the default application path)
+- pathBar fix: folder items are now sorted alphabetically
+- pathBar update: optimized loading of folder items
+- pathBar update: renamed ui.var.apipath to ui.var.pathBarPath for clarity
+- item grid update: optimized sort algorithm to speed loading folder items

 Jun 10/20
 Installed Git LFS to include a zip version of the application in ./dist/.
 Tested: zip file works when downloaded from GitHub (via download button on the <a href="https://github.com/ChrisDeFreitas/Electron-FolderView/blob/master/dist/FolderView-win32-x64.zip">FolderView-win32-x64.zip page</a>).